rip-coke/rip-blog/_posts/2025-10-24-Navigating the First 48 Hours: A Gentle Guide for Families.md

 We are here to help with the words.

 When you are ready to share the news with the wider world, you don't have to struggle with what to say.
-We have prepared [Free Obituary Templates](https://info.rip.ke/Wording-A-Goodbye-5-Obituary-Templates/) (add link to that specific text) to help you find the right words, or you can create a lasting tribute page here on [rip.ke](https://rip.ke).
+We have prepared [Free Obituary Templates](https://info.rip.ke/Wording-A-Goodbye-5-Obituary-Templates/) to help you find the right words, or you can create a lasting tribute page here on [rip.ke](https://rip.ke).